Competition

 Introduction

-This competition will challenge student teams to apply LLMs to the detection of malicious software components and software bugs.
-Similar to the hardware track, specially designed software repositories with manually crafted bugs and malicious code snippets embedded will be provided to the participants in increasing order of difficulty.
-The participants can use locally deployed compiler and execution environment to test code.
-Within a fixed 4-hour window, teams must prompt the LLM to identify and explain the presence of any bugs and malicious code snippets.
-Victory will be awarded to the team that correctly analyzes the most code repositories.
-All interactions between participants and the LLM will be logged for evaluation as well.
+This competition challenges student teams to LLMs to the detection of malicious software components and software bugs.
+Participants will be provided with specially designed software repositories containing manually crafted bugs and embedded malicious code snippets, along with CTF-style challenge problems.
+Teams may use locally deployed compilation and execution environments to analyze and test code.
+Within a fixed four-hour time window, participants must prompt and interact with LLMs to solve the challenges.
+Winners will be determined based on the number of correctly identified solutions.
+All interactions between participants and the LLMs will be logged and collected for evaluation purposes.

 How to Participate: